webix-hub/docs/data/api/undo_removeundo.md

 @short:
-	removes the records about all the operations made to an item
+	removes history about all the operations made to an item

 @params: